mfahn/CPP/README.md

 ## Windows
 1. Install MinGW compiler for Windows http://mingw-w64.org/doku.php/download
+2. Follow the installation
-2. Add the folder containing MINGW to the PATH Variable
+3. Add the folder containing MINGW to the PATH Variable

 ## Linux
 1. No prerequisites are required with Linux because Linux is cool